petsol/Navigation_UnityAgent_DQL_Udacity/README.md

 ## Solution & Hyperparameters

-The model succesfully converged at epoch 362.
-Showing an average of 13.52 for the last 100 epoch with the following parameters.
+The model succesfully converged at epoch 241.
+Showing an average of 13.08 for the last 100 episodes/epochs with the following parameters.

 - training parameters
-  - tau: 1.0 (tau)
+  - tau: 1.0 (tau) /irrelevant, because full update is used/
-  - seed: 0 (seed)
   - batch size: 32 (batch_size)
   - gamma: 0.95 (gamma)
   - learning rate: 0.0002 (lr)